 The key to clothing is proportion and balance—if you want to accent something you like about your body, you have to keep in mind how that makes your figure as a whole look.

 e.g. I’m pear-shaped, so if I wear jeans w/a tight shirt that accents my waist, it’ll make me look even more unbalanced.
 It might help to search for clothes that accent an “athletic figure”—i.e. broad shoulders and slim hips. sites like this might help you get some inspiration.

-For something casual, you could wear a high-waisted a-line (i.e. flared not fitted) skirt with a blouse tucked in, and a cardigan. the high-waisted skirt will add more volume to your hips, to balance your shoulders (thereby emphasizing your waist). soft and unstructured pieces like cardigans would probably flatter better than stiff and structured blazers. the more clothing combinations you try, the better you’ll understand your body :).posted almost 2 years ago
+For something casual, you could wear a high-waisted a-line (i.e. flared not fitted) skirt with a blouse tucked in, and a cardigan. the high-waisted skirt will add more volume to your hips, to balance your shoulders (thereby emphasizing your waist). soft and unstructured pieces like cardigans would probably flatter better than stiff and structured blazers. the more clothing combinations you try, the better you’ll understand your body :).posted about 2 years ago

 You definitely want to look into balance and proportion.
 Wear clothing that emphasize and create an hourglass shape.
 Here is a link to dressing a boyish/athletic body type.